 You can buy pre-cut sizes of any of the fabrics I have in stock in either a 12 inch and 16-inch size.
 This covers most of the design sizes I create but if you want a smaller or larger piece you are more than welcome to contact me and discuss what you would like.

-Grab yourself some gorgeous fabric and get stitching.
+Treat yourself to some gorgeous fabric and get stitching.

-Hopefully this makes your decision that little bit easier and makes choosing your fabric quicker and simpler which leaves a lot more time for the best bit – stitching!
+Hopefully this information has helped you understand the main points when it comes to choosing fabric.
+Once you find the ones you like, choosing your fabric is quicker and simpler which leaves a lot more time for the best bit – stitching!